-Molina is dedicated to the detection, prevention, investigation and reporting of potential health care fraud, waste, and abuse.
-As such, Molina's Compliance department maintains a comprehensive plan, which addresses how Molina will uphold and follow State and Federal statutes and regulations pertaining to fraud, waste and abuse.
-The plan also addresses fraud, waste and abuse prevention and detection along with and the education of appropriate employees, vendors, Providers and associates doing business with Molina.
+Passport is dedicated to the detection, prevention, investigation, and reporting of potential health care fraud, waste, and abuse.
+As such, Passport's Compliance department maintains a comprehensive plan, which addresses how Passport will uphold and follow State and Federal statutes and regulations pertaining to fraud, waste, and abuse.
+The plan also addresses fraud, waste and abuse prevention and detection along with and the education of appropriate employees, vendors, Providers, and associates doing business with Passport.

-Molina's Special Investigation Unit (SIU) supports compliance in its efforts to detect, deter, and prevent fraud, waste, and abuse by conducting investigations aimed at identifying suspect activity and reporting these findings to the appropriate regulatory and/or Law enforcement agency.
+Passport's Special Investigation Unit (SIU) supports the Compliance Department in its efforts to detect, deter, and prevent fraud, waste, and abuse by conducting investigations aimed at identifying suspect activity and reporting these findings to the appropriate regulatory and/or Law enforcement agency.